 Therefore, if the patient has intolerance to Phentermine or to some other anorexigenic drug, use of these medicines is contraindicated.

-The most typical symptoms of drug allergy to Phentermine are skin reactions that manifest in the form of urticaria, rash, or itching.
+The most typical symptoms of drug allergy to Phentermine are skin reactions that manifest in the form of:

 Mostly, mild allergic skin lesions do not require Phentermine removal, since their intensity decreases, and they disappear by the end of the first weeks of use.